MacroMozilla/AWSLambdaLayerMaker/README.md

 1. You list your Python dependencies in `requirements.txt`.
 2. The build process installs the dependencies and zips them into a `layer.zip` file.
-3. The artifact (`layer.zip`) is available in the build output — ready to upload to AWS Lambda as a layer.
+3. The artifact (`aws_package.zip`) is available in the build output — ready to upload to AWS Lambda as a layer.

 ## 🧩 Usage